Mr-Destructive/mr-destructive.github.io/content/tils/2024-03-22-Git-SSH-Multiple-Accounts.md

 ---
 templateKey: til
-title: "Adding SSH Keys for Multiple Accounts in Git"
-description: "Setting up SSH config for using multiple accounts for Git repositories."
+description: Setting up SSH config for using multiple accounts for Git repositories.
 status: published-til
 slug: git-ssh-multiple-accounts
-tags: ["git", "github"]
+title: Adding SSH Keys for Multiple Accounts in Git
-date: 2024-03-22 22:30:00
+date: 2024-03-22T22:30:00.000Z
+tags:
+  - git
+  - github
 ---

 Let's  say you have multiple github accounts.
 One for your personal projects, one for your company that you work at, and one other remote repository account (let's say gitlab).